carlosmccosta/effective-parakeet/README.md

 `/zivid_camera/depth/image (sensor_msgs/Image)`
 > Depth image.
 Each pixel contains the z-value (along the camera Z axis) in meters.
 > The image is encoded as 32-bit float.
-Pixels where z-value is missing is denoted as NaN.
+Pixels where z-value is missing are NaN.

-## Configuration of capture settings
+## Configuration

 The capture settings can be configured using [dynamic_reconfigure](https://wiki.ros.org/dynamic_reconfigure).